thosgood/this-weeks-finds/markdown/201-250/week242.md

 A few more details might help....

-A 2-category has a set of objects, a set of morphisms f: X \to Y going from any object X to to any object Y, and a set of 2-morphisms T: f => g going from any morphism f: X \to Y to any morphism g: X \to Y. We can visualize the objects as dots:
+A 2-category has a set of objects, a set of morphisms f\colon  X \to  Y going from any object X to to any object Y, and a set of 2-morphisms T: f => g going from any morphism f: X \to Y to any morphism g\colon  X \to  Y. We can visualize the objects as dots:

                        o